jumoel/golive/README.md

 # Golive

 A minimal continious *someting* system.
+The code is very much in flux, so don't expect things to work the same *N* commits from now!

 It (by default) listens on port 8080 for a POST webhook request from hosted git services (only Bitbucket at the moment).